-Indicator Functions Power (Power on: lights green.
+Indicator Functions Power Power on: lights green.
 Standby mode: flashes umber.
-Battery 💶 Indicates the status of the battery.
-Wireless LAN (depending on your model) Turns on when the Wireless LAN is activated.
+Battery Indicates the status of the battery.
+Wireless LAN Turns on when the Wireless LAN is activated.
 Turns off when the Wireless LAN is not activated.
-Memory Stick Pro Turns on when the Memory Stick is in use.
+Bluetooth indicator Turns blue when the Bluetooth functionality is available.
+Memory Stick PRO Turns on when the Memory Stick is in use.
 Turns off when the Memory Stick is no longer in use.
+Disk drive indicator Turns on when the optical drive is in use.
+Turns off when the optical drive is no longer in use.